brandons209/Red-bot-Cogs/README.md

 #### Nitro Emoji
 Allows nitro boosters to add one emoji to your server.
 Log's additions and removal of custom emojis to a channel.
-Can turn this off to stop more people from adding, but those who added can remove their emoji.
+Can turn this off to stop more people from adding, but those who added can remove their emoji. **New:** allows setting roles that can add a customizeable amount of emojis to the server.
+If roles are removed/amount of emojis changed, the bot will automatically remove/update user's emojis.

+#### Personal Roles
+Modified from Fixator10, added functionality of automatically creating/deleting personal roles for users who are allowed to have one.
+Roles automatically created are placed in the hierarchy under an existing role set by the user.
+It also allows setting roles that allow users to automatically have their personal role created and used.
+Manual usage is still available as well.

+**Features**
+- Users can customize their role name and color through the bot.
+- Blacklist words that aren't allowed in role names.
+- Automatically create/manage personal roles.

 #### Pony
 Search derpibooru for pony images.
 Ported from [Alzarath](https://github.com/Alzarath/Booru-Cogs).